jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 These unset attributes must be explicitly defined for it to return on the output object.

 If there has been a successful connection to any LDAP server this option supports tab completion.
-The possible properties shown in the tab completion are based on the schema returned by the server for the `group` object class.
+The possible properties shown in the tab completion are based on the schema returned by the server for the `msDS-GroupManagedServiceAccount` object class.
 If no connection has been created by the client then there is no tab completion available.

 ```yaml